 Freelancers who run their own business generally pay Danish tax on business profit if they are Danish tax residents or otherwise taxable in Denmark.
 Skattestyrelsen says you pay tax on your business by entering expected profit or loss in the preliminary income assessment, adjusting it during the year if needed, and reporting the final profit or loss in the tax return.

 Danish self-employed tax can involve B-tax instalments, labour market contribution, municipal tax, state tax brackets, deductions, and possibly the business tax scheme.
-For 2026, Skattestyrelsen describes an 8% labour market contribution and new middle, top, and additional top-bracket tax thresholds: middle-bracket tax at 7.5% above DKK 641,200 after labour market contribution, top-bracket tax at 7.5% above DKK 777,900, and additional top-bracket tax at 5% above DKK 2,592,700.
+For 2026, Skattestyrelsen describes an 8% labour market contribution and state bracket rules that include bottom-bracket tax at 12.01%, middle-bracket tax at 7.5% above DKK 641,200 after labour market contribution, top-bracket tax at 7.5% above DKK 777,900, and additional top-bracket tax at 5% above DKK 2,592,700.
 Municipal tax and church tax, where relevant, are separate.

 Skattestyrelsen's bookkeeping guidance says invoices and records should include core information such as business name and address, CVR number, consecutive invoice number, invoice date, description of goods or services, total invoice amount, and VAT amount.
 Keep enough records to support tax, VAT, foreign currency, platform, bank, and payment-provider entries.

 Social security in Denmark is different from countries with large separate self-employed contribution systems.
-Much of the welfare system is tax-funded, while employees and employers have specific contributions such as ATP.
+Much of the welfare system is tax-funded, while employees and employers have specific contributions such as ATP Livslang Pension, Denmark's statutory labour-market supplementary pension.
 Self-employed people should plan their own pension and insurance position.
 Lifeindenmark says self-employed people may have a right to sickness benefit from the municipality after the first 2 weeks of absence if conditions are met, including substantial self-employed activity for at least 6 months in the last 12 months and at least 18.5 hours of work in the business.

 Unemployment benefits are not automatic.
-Denmark uses unemployment insurance funds (a-kasser), and freelancers should check whether membership, business status, income documentation, and cessation rules fit their situation.
+Denmark uses unemployment insurance funds (a-kasser), which are member-based unemployment-insurance funds, and freelancers should check whether membership, business status, income documentation, and cessation rules fit their situation.
 If you hire employees, employer duties such as A-tax withholding, labour market contribution reporting, ATP, holiday, work environment, and insurance become much more important.

 Possibly, depending on tax residence, where the work is performed, where the client is located, whether foreign withholding applies, and whether a tax treaty applies.
 Keep contracts, invoices, platform statements, bank records, tax-residence certificates, and withholding documents.
 Use a Danish tax adviser for treaty, VAT, foreign-tax-credit, and remote-work questions.